-2Kaiser applied this model to explain the biasing of rich clusters of galaxies [71].
+2Kaiser applied this model to explain the biasing of rich clusters of galaxies [55].

-In section II we outline the quasi-single field inflation model.
+In section 3.2 we outline the quasi-single field inflation model.
 We discuss the power series expansion of the mode functions of the quantum fields π and s at small $|\tau|$, where τ is conformal time.
-For small μ/H and m/H, a method is developed to determine the power series coefficients needed to compute the two-, three-, four-, five- and six-point correlations of the curvature perturbation ζ .3 In section III we compute the three-, four-, five- and six-point correlations of ζ .
+For small μ/H and m/H, a method is developed to determine the power series coefficients needed to compute the two-, three-, four-, five- and six-point correlations of the curvature perturbation ζ .3 In section 3.3 we compute the three-, four-, five- and six-point correlations of ζ .
 The three- and four-point functions are computed for general wave-vectors, but the five- and six-point functions are only computed for the configurations of wave-vectors that are relevant to the long wavelength enhancements to the galactic halo bispectrum.
-Section IV introduces the bias expansion and the points above threshold model for the galactic halo power spectrum and bispectrum.
+Section 3.4 introduces the bias expansion and the points above threshold model for the galactic halo overdensity.
+The results from Section 3.3 are used to compute the halo power spectrum and bispectrum.
 We also present the scaling of the n-point function of the halo overdensity in quasi-single field inflation.
 Concluding remarks are given in section V.